 That 5% rule can also be a bit vague.
 It’s based on the value of company shares.
 But it doesn’t just count what you own.
 It also covers ownership attributed to your spouse, children and grandchildren working for the same company.
 So if your holdings in the company are worth 3% and your son owns 2.2% in the same firm, you’re a highly compensated employee.
 Why?
 Total ownership amounts to 5.2%.

 401(k) Highly Compensated Employee: What Are the Contribution Limits?

 Before we explore how restrictions may apply to you, let’s get to know maximum 401(k) contribution rules that apply to all.
-For 2018, a 401(k) participant filing single can contribute up to $18,500.
+For 2019, a 401(k) participant filing single can contribute up to $19,000.
 Those married filing jointly can contribute up to $19,000.
-If you’re at least age 50, you can direct an additional $6,000 in “catch up” contributions.
+Single filers can contribute up to $19,500 in 2020.
+If you’re at least age 50, you can direct an additional $6,000 in “catch-up” contributions.
+The catch-up contribution for 2020 is $6,500.
 Factor in an employer match and you could be looking at major tax-advantaged savings.
 But not so fast.

 Each year, employers run the 401(k) plans they sponsor through non-discrimination tests.
 The IRS requires these to make sure plans don’t favor highly compensated employees over the rest of the company.

 So to pass the test, average contributions made by HCEs can’t be more than 2% higher than average contributions made by non-highly compensated employees.
 So if the average contribution non-HCEs make equals 4% of their salaries, the average contribution HCEs make can’t exceed 6% of their salaries.

 In addition, HCE contributions as a total can’t exceed 2% of the total contributions non-HCEs.
 As you can see, how much you should contribute to your 401(k) depends heavily on how much non-HCEs are contributing and how many are even participating at all.